psychemedia/storytelling-notes/and-the-girl-played-on.md

 But then her day came.

 And that third time she played the market square, she started to play the crowd that was gathering.
-She started to play the crowd and she found thay she could make them do whatever she wanted.
+She started to play the crowd and she found that she could make them do whatever she wanted.
 She played fast, and they danced; she played slow, and they wept.
 And as she played, she saw the boy.
 The young hunter.
 Watching her.
 And who was hunting who, I could not say.

 When she had finished, she put the violin back in its case, made her way through the crowd.
 The young hunter watched her approaching, started to follow her as she glanced back behind at him.
 She held her hand back out towards him, and as he reached out for it, she led him out of the square.